nottrobin/maas-docs/en/installconfig-storage.md

 See [Disk erasure][storage-erasure] for an explanation of the options related to the erasing of disks.

-!!!
-Warning "Important":
+[note type="caution" status="Important"]
 The new default will only apply to newly-commissioned nodes.
+[/note]

 To change the default with the CLI see
 [MAAS CLI - advanced tasks][cli-default-storage-layout].